The Pyramid (Kadare novel): Plot

 The Pyramid is a political allegory set in ancient Egypt.
-It is the tale of the conception and construction of the Cheops pyramid but also of absolute political power.
+It is the tale of the conception and construction of the Great Pyramid of Giza by Cheops, but also of absolute political power.

 Reception

 The New York Times picked up on the significance of The Pyramid:

 "For the pyramid, viewed by his subjects as an abiding symbol of his total and incontestable power, comes to be seen by him as a personal memento mori, a constant and paralyzing reminder that his brief life will give way to an eternal entombment in stone."

 In 1993, the novel was awarded the Prix Méditerranée Étranger in France.